Putèr: Classification

 Each village between S-chanf and St. Moritz has a slightly different accent, although the written form remains the same.

+Literary development

+Gian Travers wrote the first surviving work in Romansh, the Chianzun dalla guerra dagl Chiaste da Müs, in the Putèr dialect.
+This epic poem, written in 1527, describes the first Musso war, in which Travers himself had taken part.

+There is an individual dictionary for this dialect, as well as texts dealing with its grammar.

 Sample

 The fable The Fox and the Crow by Jean de La Fontaine in Putèr Romansh, as well as a translation into English, the similar-looking but noticeably different-sounding dialect Vallader, and Rumantsch Grischun.